Ulcerative Colitis (UC)

 Relapses and Refractory Disease

-1. For patients who relapse despite treatment with 5-ASA, consider 5-ASA dose optimization, concomitant oral/rectal 5-ASA, oral glucocorticoids, or biologic therapy.
+1. For patients who relapse despite treatment with 5-ASA, consider 5-ASA dose optimization, concomitant oral/rectal 5-ASA, or oral glucocorticoids.

 4. Always consider surgery.